 But, unlike Holiday Clubs, all the Destination Clubs currently in Europe do appear to provide the service they promise.

 Fractional Ownership and Destination Clubs are regulated by the current EU Timeshare law

 Timeshare “ownership” is a misleading phrase.
 The main systems of “ownership” operating in Europe are:-

-In those countries where it is not permitted to have more than a limited number of owners of a property, typically the UK the property (villa, apartment, apartment block etc) is placed into an independent Trust.
+In those countries where it is not permitted to have more than a limited number of owners of a property, typically in the UK the property (villa, apartment, apartment block etc) is placed into a Trust.
 When a timeshare sale is made the Trustee issues a “licence to use”, usually in the form of an “Ownership Certificate”, to the purchaser as evidence of their “ownership”.